AlexiaDelorme/project-spacex/testing/TESTING.md

     - a form to look for upcoming trips to this destination
     - trip description, requirements and safety guidelines
 - [x] Test search trip form:
-    - Try to submit the form with a missing field and confirm that you get an alert box advising you that this field is required.
+    - Try to submit the form with a missing field and confirm that you get feedback advising you that this field is required.
-    - Now submit the complete form, confirm that you get redirected back to a result page of trips matching your search criteria.
+    - Now submit the complete form, confirm that you get redirected to a result page of trips matching your search criteria.

 **Test result:** Successful :white_check_mark: